 - Idiopathic angio-oedema.

 - Hereditary C1 esterase inhibitor deficiency (or hereditary angio-oedema).

 - Acquired C1-INH deficiency (or acquired angio-oedema).

 Angio-oedema and urticaria involve the same pathological process.
 Urticaria may occur alone in about 50% of cases.
-Urticaria occurs with angio-oedema in between 40% and 85% of cases, and angio-oedema without urticaria in only 10% of cases.
+Urticaria occurs with angio-oedema in around 40-85% of cases; angio-oedema without urticaria occurs in only 10% of cases.

 - Urticaria is characterised by well-defined areas of temporary, pruritic oedema of the dermis.
-These wheals have raised erythematous borders with central pallor or blanching.
+These weals have raised erythematous borders with central pallor or blanching.

 - Angio-oedema is non-pitting, subdermal oedema mainly seen around easily distensible structures (such as the periorbital area, lips, tongue, oropharynx and genitals).
 It can cause rapid pharyngeal obstruction as the swelling increases.
 Unlike urticaria, there is typically no itching of the affected skin.

 |Organs affected||Skin and mucosa, particularly the eyelids, lips and oropharynx.||Skin only.|

 |Symptoms||Pruritus may or may not be present.
 Often accompanied by pain and tenderness.||Pruritus is usually present.
 Pain and tenderness are uncommon.|

 |Physical signs||Erythematous or skin-coloured swellings occurring below the surface of the skin.||Erythematous patches and weals on the surface of the skin.|